-One of the leading 3D printers for $200, the Creality Ender 3 V2, like the CR-10, is a very powerful machine for the price.
-Another DIY 3D printer, it can be assembled in under an hour, and also features a heated bed.
+One of the leading 3D printers for $200, the Creality Ender 3 V2 is a very powerful machine for the price.
+It can be assembled in under an hour, and also features a heated bed.

 An affordable workhorse 3D printer, the Ender 3 V2 is known for its reliability, churning out part after part without issue.
 The open printing area means it isn’t ideal for tougher filaments like ABS or Nylon, but as a PLA 3D printer it works well.

 The Ender 3 V2 features a number of small but useful improvements on the best-selling Ender 3.
 The print volume is the same, but the print bed is now carborundum glass mounted on an aluminum bed, improving adhesion and making removing finished prints easier than on the previous magnetic bed.
 The HD screen is better than the original LCD interface, a small but pleasant quality-of-life improvement.

 If you’re going to be spending $200 on a 3D printer, you can’t expect the quality to be flawless.
 If you want a Creality 3D printer and you have an extra $200 – upgrade to the Ender 3 S1 Pro, which also features on this ranking.